-The previous table showed the Pearson correlation coefficient to measure the relationship between the skill of decision-making and problem-solving and entrepreneurial orientation.
+The table above shows the Pearson correlation coefficient to measure the relationship between the skill of decision-making and problem-solving and entrepreneurial orientation.
 The value of the correlation coefficient was (0.55), which is statistically significant at (0.01), indicating that there is a medium-level positive relationship between the skills of decision-making and problem-solving and entrepreneurial orientation.
 This means that entrepreneurial orientation is affected by the nature of the available decision-making and problem-solving skills.
-Therefore, the null hypothesis was rejected, while the alternative hypothesis, stating that there is a statistically significant relationship at (a≤0.05) between the skill of decisionproblem-solving and making and entrepreneurial orientation, was accepted.
-The authors attributed that to the fact that the existence of the skill of decision-making and problem-solving among the students of the faculty of business enables them to choose an alternative amongst the available alternatives to entrepreneurial projects, and thus reduce the possibility for the failure of the projects that they will establish in the future.
-This finding agreed with Qweider [26], Al-Zayyan [33], and Radwam [37].
+Therefore, the null hypothesis was rejected, while the alternative hypothesis, stating that there is a statistically significant relationship at ($\alpha \! \leq \!
+0.05$) between the skill of decision- making and problem-solving and entrepreneurial